Table Of Contents

 Then, you’ll see the main architecture of An Hien garden house.
 The house includes three compartments and two wings located almost in the heart of the garden carved in a delicate way.

-The entire frame structure made out of wood.
+The entire frame structure is made out of wood.
 Specifically, there are 48 pillars and the truss system made of jackfruit wood, and rafters made of Anisoptera scaphuls and ironwood.
-Tiles on the roof are laminated with dragons flanking on top of edge sides, and the middle of the rooftop has decorated a lotus.
+Tiles on the roof are laminated with dragons flanking on top of the edge sides, and the middle of the rooftop has decorated with a lotus.

 Besides, ancient furnishings in the house are always neat and well organized.

 3.5.
-The garden
+The Garden

 An Hien ancient garden house is such a truly ecological space converging the flavors of all four seasons.
 It is home to plenty of kinds of fruits like lychee from the North of Vietnam, mangosteen, durian, jackfruit, and dragon fruits from the South.

 Strawberry and fig in Central Vietnam.
 Several trees in the garden are dozens of years old.

 4. Entrance fee and how to get there?

 A ticket to enter the An Hien garden house costs VND 35,000 (roughly USD 1.30).

 You can enjoy the traditional music performance in the garden from 9:00 to 10:15 a.m., or between 3:00 and 4:15 p.m. every day.